A Few of my FAVORITE Things to do in Rothenburg Germany

 Eis-Cafe Dolomite

-Are you in Rothenburg in the Summertime?
+Visiting Rothenburg in the Summertime?
 You need to stop for an EIS.
 The Eis-Cafe Dolomite is right on the Market Square, and is perfect for savoring a Spaghetti Eis while people-watching!

 Looking for a place to Stay?

 We stayed in the Boutique Hotel Goldene Rose.
 It’s a delightful place near the Plönlein.
 The beds are comfy, the breakfast is perfect, and it’s central to everything.
-(We just parked the car and never had to move it for 3 days.
+We just parked the car and never had to move it for 3 days.
 Say hello to Diamond for me!

 Find them HERE–> Boutique Hotel Goldene Rose